• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-Translating is an art that enables us to experience the diversity and wealth of different languages.
-In this article we will explore how professional translators can capture the words of a language and implement it into a different rhythm.
+Translation is an art that allows us to experience the diversity and richness of different languages.
+In this article, we will explore how professional translators capture the words of one language and translate them into another's rhythm.

-We will find out which techniques are necessary to achieve a correct translation and how to get the rhythm of a language.
+We will discover the techniques needed to achieve an accurate translation and how to preserve the rhythm of a language.

 What is the dance of words?

-The dance of words describes the art of translation, which is about transferring the rhythm and melody of one language into another.
-It is not just about the literal translation of terms, but also about understanding for cultural differences and nuances.
+The dance of words describes the art of translation, which involves conveying the rhythm and melody of one language to another.
+This is not just about the literal translation of terms, but also about understanding cultural differences and nuances.

-A good translator must be able to grasp the meaning of a sentence and to formulate it in such a way that it corresponds to the original text and yet sounds fluid and understandable.
+A good translator must be able to grasp the meaning of a sentence and formulate it in such a way that it corresponds to the original text and yet sounds fluent and understandable.

-Professional translations of all levels of meaning of a text require a deep understanding of the language and its subtleties as well as an ability to creativity and improvisation.
-This is the only way to make a translation that meets both the author and the reader.
+Professional translations of all levels of meaning in a text require a deep understanding of the language and its nuances, as well as the ability to be creative and improvisational.
+Only in this way can a translation be achieved that does justice to both the author and the reader.

 The dance of words: How translators can capture the rhythm of a language